Quick summary

 What is the living wage and what is it for?

 The minimum subsistence level is the amount of money that the state considers necessary to cover the basic needs of life.
 These necessities include food, clothing, or ordinary services.
-It is therefore important to note that the minimum subsistence level does not cover housing costs.
+It is important to note that the minimum subsistence level does not cover the cost of living.
 This is dealt with separately.

 The amount of the subsistence minimum varies depending on whether it is claimed by an individual or by a household of several members.
 However, the family subsistence minimum is not simply the sum of individuals and their entitlements, but is calculated according to specific rules and rates.